 This is a basic authentication header:

-This method is the most straightforward and the easiest.
+This is the most straightforward and easy method.

 With this method, the sender places a username: password into the request header.
 The username and password are encoded with Base64, which is an encoding technique that converts the username and password into a set of 64 characters to ensure safe transmission.

 API key authentication is used when a particular user is given an API key that’s unique to that particular user account.
 So whenever the user tries to interact with the system, the particular API needs to contain the same API key that’s specific to that account.

 That API key would be used to authenticate, or verify the user identity in the system before entering the actual system.

 In practice API keys show up in all sorts of places: